BosqueLanguage/BosqueCore/docs/language/expressions.md

 ```

 ## Parameters/Variables/Captures
--- In Progress --
 Variables in Bosque are of the form `[_a-z][_a-zA-Z0-9]`.
 Local variables can be declared using a `let` for immutable bindings or `var` for mutable bindings.
+In addition to these standard modifiers, variables can also be declared with the `ref` modifier which allows them to be modified (see ref updates) in place or passed as reference parameters in calls.

+ Parameters are by default immutable.
+There are explicit passing modifers, `out`, `out?`, `inout`, and `ref` that allow updates in the callee to be reflected in the caller.
+The `out`, `out?`, `inout` modifiers require the caller to pass a
+ variable that the callee can assign, conditionally assign or read/assign, respectively.
+The `ref` modifier allows the caller to pass a variable that the callee can ref update.

-Parameters are always immutable -- except for `this` in a `ref` method and `self` in a `ref` method or `action`.
-Variables and parameters can be captured by lambda constructors and are immutable within the lambda scope.
-As Bosque is _referentially transparent_ there are no modes that are needed for the lambda captures.
-See also [let/var bindings](statements.md).
+ As Bosque is _referentially transparent_ there are no modes that are needed for the lambda captures -- all values are captured by value and cannot be modified in the lambda body.

 ## Namespace Constants
--- In Progress --
 Constant values can be declared in `namespace` scopes (see [Namespaces](structures.md)).
 These constants can be used in expressions with the syntax `<namespace>::<constant>` and, when they refer to `literal` values they are then valid `literal` expressions as well (so can be used in switch statements etc.).

 ```none